 Serving citizens and parliamentarians for 50 years

-The Public Protector Act was passed into law by the National Assembly on November 14, 1968, to create an organization tasked to receive, examine and handle complaints regarding the public service.
+The Public Protector Act was passed by the National Assembly on November 14, 1968.
+The Act aims to create an organization tasked to receive, examine and handle complaints regarding the public service.

 An institution inspired by Sweden and New Zealand